knpuniversity/symfony/knpu/ep1-intro/json-api.md

 Hey!
 There's the new route at the bottom, with its method set to GET.

-## The JSON Controller
+## The Controller JSON Response

-Remove the `$notes` from the other controller: we won't pass that to the template
+Remove the `$notes` from the showAction function: we won't pass that to the template
 anymore:

 [[[ code('cfb58bd6e8') ]]]

-In the new controller, I'll paste a new `$notes` variable set to some beautiful
+In the new function, I'll paste a new `$notes` variable set to some beautiful
 data:

 [[[ code('62b22cdc9e') ]]]